 TinEye is the first reverse image search engine in the world.

-As per the official site of TinEye, they claim that they are the first website who uses image identification technology.
+The official site of TinEye, claims that they are the first website that uses image identification technology.

-Usage of this service is pretty simple and straightforward.
-You just need to upload an image or add a link of your image and then press enter.
+The usage of this service is pretty simple and straightforward.
+You just need to upload an image or add a link to your image and then press enter.

 The search engine will then find the original image or similar images that match your image and show you.